DFEduard/F5-PROJECT/README.md

   - Returns: 200

 # SQL script to create the db for this project
-- Database used to develop: WEB DB
+- Database name used to develop: WEB DB
 - Connection script has to be changed with new DB
 - APIUsers > appsettings.json > appsettings.Development.json - line 10
 ```